JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-It has only two methods, `type()` to provider Class object for the bean class and one to build the bean itself.
+It has only two methods, `type()` to provide a *Class* object for the bean class and one to build the bean itself.
 The `create(...)` method accepts *BeanProvider* to get its dependencies needed during build time as it is not supposed
 to create them, hence the dependency injection.